Your First Year of CRT: A Practical Survival Guide

 Document any incidents in writing before you leave.
 Date, time, student name if known, what happened, what you did.
 Leave a copy with the front office and keep one for yourself.

-How to get called back
+5. Making an impression — how to get called back

 Getting called back to the same school repeatedly is the most valuable thing you can do as a CRT.
 It builds a relationship, which builds a reputation, which is how permanent roles happen.
 Most CRTs who get stuck in casual work indefinitely are the ones who treat every booking as a one-off transaction.